South Padre Island Convention Centre

 The South Padre Island Convention Centre is a 45000 sqft facility located in downtown South Padre Island, Texas.
 It can accommodate groups from 20 to 2,500 in size.
 It hosts the annual South Padre Island Invitational, a college basketball tournament, and is the host for the 2011 NBA G-League Showcase.

-Notable Events
+Notable events

+Notable entertainment events from this venue includes Miss USA and Miss Teen USA pageants which is held for three occasions each respectively.

 The 2016 South Padre Island kite festival was held here.

+Jake Paul's Most Valuable Promotions were scheduled to host their Prospect 16 card from Convention Centre on October 18, 2025 with DAZN streaming the event.